 The first Transit satellite was orbited in 1960, and the second, later that year, carried GRAB-1 along with it.
 The system was declared operational in 1964, and was composed of 10 satellites (5 primary and 5 spare) in 600-mile polar orbits, giving a fix every few hours at the equator, and more frequently near the poles.
 Civilians were also allowed to make use of the system, although they were only given access to a low-precision set of elements, which limited single-pass accuracy to about 100 m.
 However, a fixed receiver could average multiple passes for astonishingly precise location, often to under a meter, a useful capability for surveying and geodesy.
 To work, the system also had to provide a very accurate time signal to anyone listening, a useful and underappreciated capability.

 It was this time signal that would form the core of Transit's replacement, something that could provide a position almost instantly anywhere on the globe, and which would take satellite navigation from a niche tool of mariners and surveyors into the pockets of most of the human race.
-Even as Transit was becoming operational, both the Air Force and the Navy began investigating systems that could be used by airplanes (which moved too much during a pass for an accurate Transit fix) and didn't have to wait for a pass.
+Even as Transit was becoming operational, both the Air Force and the Navy began investigating systems that could be used by airplanes (which moved too quickly for an accurate Transit fix) and didn't have to wait for a pass.

 The solution they picked was based upon the fact that light travels at a constant speed, which meant it could be used to find the range from a satellite to the receiver.
-Each satellite would carry a set of very precise atomic clocks, and a receiver that could see four satellites could work out where it was very precisely.1 Ultimately, the plan for what was dubbed the Global Positioning System was for 24 satellites in 12-hour (20,200 km) orbits, split into six planes inclined at 55°, a design that would guarantee six satellites should be visible at any point on Earth's surface.
+Each satellite would carry a set of very precise atomic clocks, and a receiver that could see four satellites could work out where it was.1 Ultimately, the plan for what was dubbed the Global Positioning System was for 24 satellites in 12-hour (20,200 km) orbits, split into six planes inclined at 55°, a design that would guarantee six satellites should be visible at any point on Earth's surface.
 In practice, a few extra satellites are usually on orbit as spares and are used to give even better accuracy.

 The first GPS test satellite was launched in 1978, and prototypes continued to fly through the mid-80s.
 The first operational (Block II) satellite flew in 1989,2 and by the fall of 1990, enough were on orbit to give the Coalition forces facing down Saddam a major navigational advantage.
 For the first time, a staff officer could draw a line on the map in a trackless desert and expect the forces in the field to be able to find it, despite the lack of sufficient satellites to give round-the-clock coverage.
 The fact that GPS inherently provides an accurate time to any receiver also removed the risk of time coordination going wrong due to a poorly set watch.
-This capability was so critical that thousands of civilian GPS units were rushed to the troops in Saudi Arabia, and there are even reports that the Iraqis used GPS recievers to help target SCUDs.
+This capability was so critical that thousands of civilian GPS units were rushed to the troops in Saudi Arabia, and there are even reports that the Iraqis used GPS receivers to help target SCUDs.
 Nor were the benefits limited to ground forces, as the low cost of GPS receivers made it a natural choice for weapon guidance without the headaches of TERCOM.
 The Air Force employed GPS-guided CALCMs during the opening of the Desert Storm air campaign, and the 90s saw the same technology deployed on Tomahawk and then in the truly revolutionary JDAM.

 Of course, the civilian use of GPS needs little elaboration, and satellite navigation has become a bona fide public utility, with the paper map rapidly fading into near obsolescence.
 A typical smartphone is often able to do considerably better than 5 m accuracy even without the benefit of other positioning technologies, while those who need extreme accuracy can use various augmentation technologies, which take advantage of the fact that the errors in GPS tend to be pretty consistent over a wide area, allowing a fixed ground station to measure them and transmit a correction signal to nearby receivers.
 Differential GPS offers accuracy of 1-3 cm, a vital tool in the arsenal of the modern surveyor, while aircraft take advantage of satellite broadcasts like the Wide Area Augmentation System to allow them to make precision approaches even in zero visibility.
 Other countries were quick to see the advantages of GPS, and the potential problems of leaving the US government with a monopoly on the technology.
 The EU, Russia and China each have their own global navigation constellation, while Japan and India operate regional systems.